romanvm/script.module.pyxbmct/docs/examples.rst

 Code Examples
 =============

-Now let’s take a look at some examples.
-As always, we’ll start with "Hello, World!".
+Now let's take a look at some examples.
+As always, we'll start with "Hello, World!".

 "Hello, World!" example
 -----------------------